Financing options for education

 You will need the BRIN code of your educational institution for your application.
 The BRIN code of TIAS School for Business and Society BV is 27ZC.

 The application period for the Teachers' grant runs from April 1 to May 15 annually.
-You can find out more about the grant and its conditions at DUO's website.
+On the website of DUO you can find out more about the grant and its conditions.

 For foreign students